Sustainability in our

 Decarbonisation: validated SBTi interim targets

 At the Group level, we successfully completed the process of calculating and validating science-based climate targets in 2023, in accordance with the "Science Based Targets initiative" (SBTi).
-These targets not only align our investments with the Paris 1.5-degree climate target pathway, but also the greenhouse gas emissions of our own operations in relation to owner-occupied properties and the vehicle fleet.
+These targets not only align our investments with the Paris climate target pathway, but also the greenhouse gas emissions of our own operations in relation to owner-occupied properties and the vehicle fleet.

 Further information can be found in the summary of the Science Based Targets Initiative (SBTi).